Book Thailand tour packages at the best price with Travotic Holidays | For Thailand holiday Packages call +91-8585-86-5050.

-Sangkhlaburi - Sangkhlaburi is a high-altitude city at the ends of Thailand, just 25 kilometers from the Burma border.
+Sangkhlaburi - Sangkhlaburi is a high-altitude city at the end of Thailand, just 25 kilometers from the Burma border.
 It has the beautiful Vajiralongkorn Lake (Khao Laem) where most travelers take a boat ride, rest, and enjoy the day.
 Most part of the city is covered by dense forests and limestone ranges.
 Sunken temple and Temple Wat Mon are the two unique and spectacular temples that should be a must-visit in Sangkhlaburi.
 It is divided into 'Town Center' and 'Mon Village', both of which are connected by the second-longest hand-made bridge in the world 'wooden bridge'.

 Chanthaburi - With a rich history and culture, a very relaxed vibe, scenic waterfalls and forests, hills and a riverside, and delicious fruits and seafood, Chanthaburi is an ideal destination for all kinds of people.
 Many varied cultures have had an influence on Chanthaburi since 1893.
 The surrounding province has lush green forests on hills and some spectacular waterfalls to soak in some nature after experiencing the rich culture and heritage of the city.

 Koh Samet - Koh Samet is known for being a weekend getaway from Bangkok for tourists.
-Boasting about 16 beaches with the aquamarine sea, this island is a perfect destination for someone looking to relax and experience great nightlife.
+Boasting about 16 beaches with the aquamarine sea, this island is a perfect destination for someone looking to relax and experience the great nightlife.
 Pristine blue waters, colorful corals, and more than 16 white sand beaches, Koh Samet is a gorgeous T-shaped island 200 miles from Bangkok.
 It has become one of the most popular islands of Thailand with countless tourists and backpackers visiting.